Bhawanakarn/The-BurnOut/README.md

 ## The-BurnOut
 **The BurnOut**
 > This is a website for people who loves songs/music.<br>
-> It recommends and plays the songs based on user's search or interest.
+> It recommends and plays the songs based on user's search or interest.<br>
-> The program is based on SpotifyAPI which is further integrated with PostgreSQL and NodeJS
+> The program is based on SpotifyAPI which is further integrated with PostgreSQL and NodeJS<br>

 This is a group project done by four active people.